 By using the little mirror as a guidance tool, the hygienist will begin utilizing a scaler getting rid of the tartar and plaque attached around the gum line and between your teeth.
 You will hear a scraping noise, but this is entirely normal.

-By flossing and brushing between dental cleanings, it will stop the plaque buildup and hardening into tartar.
+By flossing and brushing between dental cleanings in Houston, it will stop the plaque buildup and hardening into tartar.
 Once tartar develops, it cannot be removed anyway except at the dentist’s office.
 Removing tartar is probably the worst part of teeth cleaning making for a good lesson for people to floss and brush more often.

 Once the hygienist gets the tartar completely removed from your teeth, she will clean them further with a high-powered electric tooth-brush that will make a grinding noise.